This post may contain affiliate links. Please read our disclosure policy.

-Get ready to fall in love with Creamy Tuscan Gnocchi, your new favorite pasta dish!
-Tender pillows of gnocchi are enveloped in a rich, full-flavored cream sauce with sun-dried tomatoes, garlic, spinach, Parmesan, and fresh basil.
-And the best part?
-It’s all cooked in one pan for minimal cleanup!
+Get ready to fall in love with Creamy Tuscan Gnocchi—your new favorite pasta dish!
+Tender gnocchi pillows in a rich cream sauce with sun-dried tomatoes, garlic, spinach, Parmesan, and fresh basil, all cooked in one pan for minimal cleanup.

-THE ULTIMATE COMFORT FOOD!
-Even if you’re not a fan of creamy sauces, this one-pan gnocchi recipe will win you over.
-Quick and easy to make, it’s ready on the table in less than 15 minutes.
-You’ll swear it was made by a Tuscan chef!
+Even if creamy sauces aren’t your thing, this one-pan gnocchi will win you over.
+Quick and easy, it’s ready in less than 15 minutes.
 Pair it with our Garlic Green Beans with Parmesan for a complete meal.
-You loved the flavors in our Garlic Butter Tuscan Shrimp, Creamy Garlic Tuscan Salmon, and Creamy Tuscan Chicken, NOW it’s time to shine a light on our silky, smooth Tuscan Gnocchi.
+You’ve enjoyed the flavors in our Garlic Butter Tuscan Shrimp and Creamy Tuscan Chicken—now it’s time to shine a light on our silky, smooth Tuscan Gnocchi.

 What Sets These Tuscan Gnocchi Recipe Apart?